 I found that it was far easier for me to spot the spider mite damage in a photograph of a leaf as I just glanced over the photo.
 I was not looking for, or thinking about pests, or pest damage at the time.
 It was easier for me to notice the spider mite damage as captured in photographs than it was to spot the same pest in natural daylight, with the affected plant right in front of me.
 As soon as I glanced across at this photograph, I spotted the spider mite damage right away.
 I then looked back over some of my photographs of the orchids that are growing inside this terrarium, and found in some of my extreme close up photographs of the white flowers, I could see a few tiny specks when I zoomed in.
 These specks could have been anything of course, but I could see that some of these specks were alive, as the specks moved, when I flicked from one photograph to another!

 Naturally not everything that is alive is bad news, my first reaction is not to kill the creatures I find.
 However, spider mites are a serious orchid pest, so on this occasion, I have reached for SB Plant Invigorator.
-SB Plant Invigorator is a product which is widely used in horticulture, by both professional and amateur gardeners to control spider mites, aphids, whitefly, scale, mealy bug, and psyllids.
-SB Plant Invigorator has now been sprayed over all of the plants that are growing inside this White Orchid Trial BiOrbAir Terrarium, and as a precaution, over all of my other orchids.
+SB Plant Invigorator is an organic product which is widely used in horticulture, by both professional and amateur gardeners, to control spider mites, aphids, whitefly, scale, mealy bug, and psyllid insects.
+SB Plant Invigorator has now been sprayed over all of the plants that are growing inside this White Orchid Trial BiOrbAir Terrarium, and as a precaution, over all of my other orchids, including the plants inside my Madagascar Terrarium, my Miniature Orchid Trial Terrarium, my Rainforest Terrarium, my Orchidarium, and my other terrariums.
 I hope that the SB Plant Invigorator will help to control the spider mite and will give the plants a boost, as well as some added protection from any other pests.